Cremation Costs in Kentucky (2026)

 Families in Kentucky can choose from three main types: direct cremation ($1,600) — the most affordable option with no viewing or ceremony; cremation with memorial service (ceremony held after cremation, often more flexible on timing); and traditional cremation ($5,200) — a full funeral service before cremation.
 Each option can be customized to fit your family's needs and budget.

-Kentucky follows standard cremation regulations requiring a mandatory waiting period (typically 24-48 hours) before cremation.
-Written authorization from the legal next of kin is required, and some counties require a permit from the medical examiner.
-Pacemakers and certain implants must be removed beforehand.
-Under the FTC Funeral Rule, you are not required to purchase a casket for cremation — an alternative container is sufficient.
+A 24-48 hour waiting period applies before cremation in Kentucky, along with written authorization from the legal next of kin.
+Some Kentucky counties require a medical examiner's permit before release.
+Pacemakers, implanted defibrillators, and certain other implants are removed beforehand.
+And under the federal Funeral Rule, you do not need to buy a full casket — an alternative cremation container is sufficient.

 Why is cremation growing in Kentucky?